top of page

 Middle School Conservation Ecology Internship

-Students who apply and are selected for this internship work with local ecology experts to plan and complete a youth-led conservation ecology project in the community, then present their work at a Homewood Science Center event.
+Each spring and fall middle school interns work with local ecology experts to plan and complete a youth-led conservation ecology project in the community, then present their work at a Homewood Science Center event.
 One student wrote of the group’s invasive species removal efforts at a local nature preserve, “I looked at the before and after pictures taken, and I was amazed at the difference we had all made, working together.”

 Chicago Southland STEM Network

 The Chicago Southland STEM Network is a platform for parents, educators, nonprofits, business and industry leaders, and policymakers to work together to improve regional STEM education and workforce development.
-Homewood Science Center keeps this group informed about STEM opportunities via a weekly news digest and convenes the network twice yearly for professional development and networking.
+Homewood Science Center keeps this group informed about STEM opportunities by convening twice yearly for professional development and networking.
 “I always learn something new,” wrote one attendee.
 “It’s a great way to find ideas and develop relationships,” wrote another.
 Relationships built through the Chicago Southland STEM Network are bringing fresh resources to STEM educators in the south suburbs.
 For example, Homewood Science Center partnered in hosting Northwestern University’s STEM Summit for K-12 educators in 2019, the first time in the event’s 10-year history to be held in south Cook County.

 Homewood Science Center also works closely with the Jones Center, a charitable organization that offers programming for low-income youth in Chicago Heights, and Restoration Ministries, a nonprofit serving young people in Harvey.
 Julia Martin, Restoration Ministries director of youth programming, said, “For our kids, keeping science in their lives is crucial.
 The science center is the difference between that happening and not happening.”